earthly/website/blog/_posts/2021-05-19-dos-gaming-in-docker.md

 You may note that we don't preserve the name of the downloaded file here.
 This is to make our job easier, when we make the game accessible to play later.
 </div>

-If you ran the `+game` target at this point, you would have an image containing Node, JS-DOS, and a zip file of your beloved game; but no way to play it!
+If you built and ran the Dockerfile at this point, you would have an image containing Node, JS-DOS, and a zip file of your beloved game; but no way to play it!
 To make it playable, we need to create a webpage which loads JS-DOS, loads our game, and provides a canvas for JS-DOS to render its output to.
 Here is my tiny webpage:

 ```html
 <html>